jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The Route Origin Authorization (ROA) object class can contain the following members:

 * objectClassName -- the string "rpki1_roa"
-* handle -- a string representing the RIR-unique identifier of the ROA registration
+* handle -- a string representing the INR-unique identifier of the ROA registration
 * name -- a string representing an identifier assigned to the ROA registration by the registration holder
 * startAddress -- a string representing the starting IP address (a.k.a.
 CIDR prefix) of the CIDR address block, either IPv4 or IPv6 ([@!I-D.ietf-sidrops-rfc6482bis, section 4])